lakb248/vue-pull-refresh/README.md

-# vue-component-seed
+# vue-pull-down
-A seed for vue component
+A pull down refresh component implements by vuejs